pphaneuf/pphaneuf.github.io/_rccars/shops.md

 most of what I was looking for, so I could make a single order to get everything, instead of chasing the lowest price and piecing everything together.
 It turned out pretty well, I had some questions that the owner answered quickly by email, nice experience.
+They have free shipping on orders over £50.

  - [Modelsport UK](http://modelsport.co.uk/)